 Shea Diamond is not attached to labels.
 Instead, the soulful and defiant singer-songwriter prefers to focus on keeping things as limitless as possible.
 “Sometimes people are taught to live in a perfect box,” Shea explains, “but they aren’t so happy in that box because it’s created by others.”

-Shea (pronounced she-uh) has been fighting boxes her whole life.
+Shea (pronounced SHEE-uh) has been fighting boxes her whole life.
 As a transgender woman, she grew up enduring attacks on her femininity from her family.
-“I am a girl and I’ve always been a girl,” she says.
+“I am a girl, and I’ve always been a girl,” she says.
 “When I was younger, people always thought I was a girl, so why was there a need to fight that?”

 She attributes shame to her family’s desire to assign to her a gender she didn’t identify with.
 Their shame even extended to her voice: they felt she sang in too high a register.
 Eventually, Shea stopped singing, the joy of her artistry stripped away by the amount of control exerted over what she could sing and how she should sing it.